rflamary/python-webgen/README.md

 * *templates* folder containing templates for the demo website
 * *src* source architecture and content for the website

-execute webgen.py in the folder for generating the website in the *out* folder:
+Execute webgen.py in the folder for generating the website in the *out* folder:

 	$ ./webgen.py

+The markdown 'latex' extension is not used by default, to activate it, add 'latex' to markdown extensions in the configuration file.

 ## Documentation